Department of Civil Engineering

 Master's Candidate

-Evaluation of Asbestos-Cement Pipe within the Bella Vista Village Water Distribution
+Evaluation of Asbestos-Cement Pipe within the Bella Vista Village Water Distribution System

 BSCE – University of Arkansas